opeeyum/django-book/en/chapter01.rst

 develop powerful Web sites quickly, with code that is clean and easy to maintain.

-What Is a Web Framework?
+What Is A Web Framework?
 ========================

 Django is a prominent member of a new generation of *Web frameworks* -- but